erikw/eda031-project/README.md

 	.
 	^D

 The commands and the results produced corresponds to the functional requirements described in the specification.
 Type `make help` for more instructions about compilation.
-The paramters defaults to
+The paramters defaults to:

 * db:=file
 * port:=1025
 * host:=localhost